grian32/beta-mod/docs/docs/new-features/item-enhancements/item-enhancements.md

     - Tier Four - 40% chance - 20 Iron Blocks

 ### Pickaxes
-- Lapis Miner: This enhancement gives you a small chance to drop lapis when mining stone, this may come in handy if you are using [Speed Crystals](../misc/#speed-crystals) extensively.
+- Lapis Miner: Naturally generated stone now has a small chance to drop lapis when mined, this may come in handy if you are using [Speed Crystals](../misc/#speed-crystals) extensively.
+    - Tier One - 2% Chance - 64 Stone
+    - Tier Two - 3% Chance - 64 Lapis
+    - Tier Three - 4% Chance - 24 Lapis Blocks
+- Steady Hand: All ores now have a small chance to be preserved.
+    - Tier One - 5% chance - 32 Iron Ingots
+    - Tier Two - 7.5% chance - 64 Gold Ingots
+    - Tier Three - 10% Chance - 24 Diamonds

 ### Shovel

+There are currently no shovel enhancements

+### Hoe
+- Replanter: Crops have a chance to replant themselves at no cost if they were fully grown.
+    - Tier One - 15% - 32 Seeds
+    - Tier Two - 30% - 64 Seeds
+    - Tier Three - 50% - 32 Wheat
+    - Tier Four - 75% - 64 Wheat